 at the research pages of Tobias Kramer.
-I am head (together with Prof. Dr. Felix Höfling) of the Dynamics of Complex Materials group within the Parallel and Distributed Computing division at the Zuse-Institut Berlin and a guest researcher at the Department of Physics, Humboldt Universität zu Berlin, supported by a Heisenberg fellowship of the German Research Foundation (DFG).
+I am head (together with Prof. Dr. Felix Höfling) of the Dynamics of Complex Materials group within the Parallel and Distributed Computing division at the Zuse-Institut Berlin and a guest researcher at the Department of Physics, Humboldt Universität zu Berlin, previously supported by a Heisenberg fellowship of the German Research Foundation (DFG).
 My research in theoretical physics, chemistry, and astrophysics comprises:

 - excitonic energy transfer in photosynthetic complexes

 - coherent transport and scattering phenomena in mesoscopic systems

 - focussing of classical trajectory fields and inverse scattering problems, with applications to astrophysics (dust particle phase space around active cometary nuclei)

 To address these computationally challenging problems I develop new algorithms and approaches.
 My programs often take advantage of massively parallel graphics processors (GPUs).
 At ZIB I am acting as consultant for high performance computing in the physics domain within the Department of Supercomputing (ZIB).